 - b.
-Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the concentration. - 3.
-PASS/FAIL CREDITS: No more than 10 credits taken on a pass/fail basis may be used to satisfy the Concentration's credit requirement. - 4.
-No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Concentration's credit requirement. - 5.
-Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean for Faculty or her designee for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 6.
+Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the concentration. - c.
+No more than 10 credits taken on a pass/fail basis may be used to satisfy the Concentration's credit requirement. - d.
+No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Concentration's credit requirement.

+- e.
+Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean for Faculty or her designee for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - f.
 Number of credits for courses taken at foreign institutions: Many foreign law schools determine the number of credits differently than U.S. law schools.
-The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits. - 7.
+The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits. - g.
+Official transcripts and translations or foreign evaluations as required must be submitted prior to the credits being accepted and noted on the transcript. - h.
 List of courses meeting the concentration requirements:

-8. Official transcripts and translations or foreign evaluations as required must be submitted prior to the credits being accepted and noted on the transcript.